Information about patient registration, prescribing, dispensing and claiming pharmaceutical items under the Closing The Gap - PBS Co-payment Measure.

 - isn't effectively managing chronic condition due to cost constraints

-A detailed chronic disease management plan is completed during this consultation.
-You’ve determined that your patient is eligible for the CTG PBS Co-payment Measure as they’re unlikely to follow their medicine routine without cost relief benefits available under the measure.
+You complete a detailed chronic disease management plan during this consultation.
+You’ve determined that your patient is eligible for the CTG PBS Co-payment Measure.
+This is because the patient is unlikely to follow their medicine routine without cost relief benefits.

-During the consultation, you undertake the following actions needed to register your patient:
+During the consultation, you take these actions to register your patient:

 CTG annotation code prescription - prescribing requirements